vaibhavmande/frontend-projects/responsive-navbar/README.md

 ## Problem Statement

-- Build a responsive navbar as it appears in this frontend mentor challenge _https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3_
+- Build a responsive navbar as it appears in this frontend mentor challenge mentioned above.

 - The goal is to match responsive designs provided and in process learn some modern CSS